friendly-bits/shell-scheduler/README.md

 If the job completion callback (`JOB_DONE_CB`) returns a non-zero code, the scheduler terminates immediately and returns the same code (after invoking the scheduler termination callback, if defined).

 The **scheduler termination callback** (`SCHED_FINALIZE_CB`) is always invoked before the scheduler exits.
-It receives the scheduler's return code as its first argument.
+It receives the scheduler's return code as its first argument, along with the running PIDs and job ID breakdown described in the [Scheduler termination callback](#scheduler-termination-callback-optional) section above.
 Normally the scheduler exits with that same return code.
 The only exception is when the scheduler itself would otherwise return `0` but the **scheduler termination callback** returns a non-zero code.
 In that case, the scheduler exits with the callback's return code instead.

 ## Timeouts